Jero: Biography

 His first single, Umiyuki (海雪), was released in Japan on February 20, 2008.
 It entered the Oricon charts at number 4.
-Umi Yuki, references the Sea of Japan, but Jero has admitted that the only ocean he has ever really seen was in California.
+Umiyuki references the Sea of Japan, but Jero has admitted that the only ocean he has ever really seen was in California.

 From May 21, 2008, Jero appeared in a Japanese TV commercial for Kirin "Fire" coffee, the first time he had appeared in a TV commercial.
 In October 2008, he was interviewed on CNN International's TalkAsia.

 He won Best New Artist Award in 50th Japan Record Awards on December 30, 2008.

 Jero was selected to appear on the 59th NHK Kōhaku Uta Gassen, NHK New Year's Eve musical spectacular, on December 31, 2008.
 In his participation, he fulfilled a pledge he made to his dying grandmother to appear on the yearly competition.
 Jero appeared wearing a black and white shirt bearing the image of his grandmother.
 He also appeared on the following year's show.

 Jero made his first major U.S. appearance on March 28, 2009 during the opening ceremony of the National Cherry Blossom Festival in Washington, D.C.
 Jero's first official U.S. appearance was a live concert to over 500 fans at the University of Pittsburgh, his alma mater, on August 27, 2008.

 Jero completed his first official US concert tour by singing to a sold-out house at the Palace of Fine Arts in San Francisco on March 28, 2010 and at the Aratani Japan America Theatre in Los Angeles on March 31, 2010.
 In addition, he also appeared in the 30th Anniversary Gala Celebration of the Japanese American Cultural and Community Center in Los Angeles on March 30, 2010.